 The Business License Division is responsible for the licensing and permitting of all businesses in the City of Long Beach, the collection of business tax, Transient Occupancy Tax (TOT) for hotels, alarm permits, garage/yard sale permits, and other miscellaneous permits and fees.
 Business License also facilitates the entertainment permit process for City Council hearings, revocations, suspensions, and appeal hearings.
 This division serves customers and residents over the counter, telephone, email and through field investigations.

-Marijuana BusinessesFor information on marijuana businesses in the City of Long Beach visit the Marijuana Business Information page.
+Cannabis BusinessesFor information on cannabis businesses in the City of Long Beach visit the Cannabis Business Information page.

 To apply for your business license online or to get answers to your questions about starting a business in Long Beach, please check out the resources on our new Business Portal.